nich-am/mdr-clustering/README.md

 # MDR Findings Clustering App

-Streamlit app for clustering and EDA of Maintenance Discrepancy and Rectification (MDR) findings across maintenance events of the same workscope and aircraft type.
+Streamlit app for clustering and EDA of Maintenance Discrepancy and Rectification (MDR) card findings across maintenance events of the same workscope and aircraft type.

 ---